-We are partnering with St. Cloud State University, Spanier Bus Service and the St. Cloud School District (ISD 742); AVID (Advancement Via Individual Determination) students will be bussed to SCSU where they will be matched with an employee of SCSU.
+We are partnering with St. Cloud State University, Spanier Bus Service and the St. Cloud School District (ISD 742); AVID (Advancement Via Individual Determination) students will be bussed to SCSU where they will be matched with an area business professional, employee or Alumni of SCSU.
 They will meet twice a month on campus.
 The AVID program works primarily with students of color, low income, or those whose families are first generation college students.
 The purpose of this initiative is introduce the students to college and also provide professional adult mentors to the students.

 This initiative allows on-duty police officers to mentor youth who are facing adversity.
 This initiative was developed to create positive and respectful relationships with people who have authority, including officers.
 We currently have partnerships with the St. Cloud, Sartell and Waite Park Police Departments and looking to expand to other department in our service area.

 Big Brothers Big Sisters provides activities for our youth to help prepare them for college and career.
 This includes such activities as: scholarship opportunities, Toolkit for College night, college visits, FAFSA Workshop, Career Exploration Night, etc. These activities are open to all current and past Littles as well as High School Bigs.

 Big Brothers Big Sisters recruits and engages volunteers age 55+ to share their time and life experiences thru youth mentoring.
 This initiative makes a positive impact across the generations and offer long-lasting effects.
 Often times we hear potential mentors say, “I wish I would have done that when I was younger,” thinking they are, in their opinion, “too old.”
 We have found great success in mentors age 55+, both for the mentor and the youth.